ashwani-mittal/Stock-Investment-App-Simulator/README.md

 # Stock Trading Platform Application

-This python code uses AWS database and live ticker data to simulate a stock trading platform where investor data can be maintained and stocks can be traded.
+This python code uses AWS database and live ticker data to simulate a stock trading platform to manage investor data and trading stocks.